 [00:15:30] Now, if you want to … there’s different reasons why people do it.
 For weight loss, for example, Type II diabetes, it depends on your severity, but typically we will go to a longer fast—not 16 hours for example, which does pretty well for weight loss, but to at least 24-, 36-hour fast for Type II diabetes.
 For severe diabetes, we often consider doing about a 7- to 14-day fast, and then there’s different reasons again.

 [00:17:00] For people who are into athletics, for example, you might do some different fast.
 There’s something called training in the fasted state, which is becoming very popular, which is again about a 20-, 24-hour fast.
 Then you exercise, then you eat.
 That sounds very strange, but physiologically, there’s a huge number of benefits because what happens when you fast is that your noadrenaline goes up and your growth hormone goes up.
 Those two hormones are considered part of the counter regulatory hormones.
-That is, they run counter to insulin, so insulin tends to lower blood glucose, noradrenaline or adrenaline, and growth hormone tend to raise blood glucose, so as your insulin falls, you have higher levels noradrenaline and growth hormone.
 Now you exercise, and you can exercise harder than you’ve done before because you’re kind of pumped up from all the adrenaline.
 Then as you eat, your growth hormone levels are high, so you recover faster.
 So train harder, recover faster.
 That’s a huge advantage if you’re talking about any athletics.
 It’s and advantage you almost cannot afford to skip.
 That’s merely from adjusting your timing.

 [00:17:30] Another advantage of fasting, for example, some people find that they have much higher mental clarity.
 Again, people think, oh I don’t eat, I’m going to not be able to concentrate.
 It’s actually the exact opposite.
 If you think about a time you’re eating a huge meal, like at Thanksgiving or something, you had that huge meal, you’re not really sharp, right?
 All you can do is kind of sit on the couch and watch football.
 That’s about it.
 Whereas on the other hand, when you think about somebody and you say, “Oh that guy’s really hungry,” you know, he’s hungry for success, he’s hungry for power.
 Does that mean he’s just sitting on the couch watching TV?
 No, it means he’s energized and out there getting stuff.
 That’s what it means when you’re hungry.
 You don’t have all that blood kind of digesting food, so your brain is sharp.
 Some people really feel that.